 Who lives in Duluth?
 What is their income?
 How old are our residents?
-Examining and understanding this demographic information can help identify possible opportunities and needs.
+Examining and understanding these demographic and socioeconomic trends can help identify possible opportunities and needs.
 For example, older communities need more medical services while younger cities require more educational services.
 Similarly, understanding income levels in the city can better identify which areas of the city need certain services more than others.
 The following pages of graphs and tables provide a snapshot of where Duluth is today with some comparisons and context to better explain the data.